microsoft/windows-dev-center-vsts-extension/README.md

 [Examples](#metadata-structure-example) are available below.

 If the **Metadata update method** parameter is set to *Text Metadata*, text files are expected.
 If it is set to *JSON-formatted Metadata*, then JSON files are expected.
+All folder and file names are case-sensitive.

 If text files are expected, then there should be one text file per metadata attribute that you wish to update, and it should have the same name as the attribute in question.
 For string attributes, the entire file contents will be used as-is.
 For array attributes (e.g. keywords, hardware capabilities), each non-empty line will be considered as an element of the array.